コンテンツにスキップ

 This event has ended.

-The rise of early music VI
+The Rise of Early Music VI

-Hidemi Suzuki Ultimate Bach
+Hidemi Suzuki: The Ultimate Bach

-[Date and time] November 2nd (Saturday) 14:00-16:00 (doors open at 13:30)
+[Date and time] Saturday, November 2nd, 14:00-16:00 (13:30 opening)

 Related articles